Iran entry requirements for Slovakia passport holders

 Return or onward ticket

-Immigration officers at IKA and other airports routinely ask for a confirmed onward or return flight.
-Have a printed itinerary or a digital copy on your phone ready.Required
+Immigration at IKA and other airports routinely asks for a confirmed onward or return flight.
+Budget carriers like Pegasus and Turkish Airlines check this before issuing a boarding pass.
+Have a printed itinerary or digital copy ready.Required

 Proof of accommodation